 Myth #9: Cash for Containers will see the cost of living rise for families

-Coke says“Modeling has shown that a CDS is likely to raise the cost of an average household grocery basket by 1.35% - double government estimates of the inflationary impact of Australia’s carbon price on grocery bills.
+Coke says: “Modeling has shown that a CDS is likely to raise the cost of an average household grocery basket by 1.35% - double government estimates of the inflationary impact of Australia’s carbon price on grocery bills.
 It is therefore a significant – and permanent – increase in the cost of necessities, coming at a time when many families cannot afford it.”

-RealityThis report by ACIL Tasman economists and commissioned by the AFGC was described by a Senate inquiry as “based on poor data and methodology’.
+This report by ACIL Tasman economists and commissioned by the AFGC was described by a Senate inquiry as “based on poor data and methodology’.
 It includes absurd assumptions such as: all product prices would rise by 20 cents (they didn’t in the NT); no consumers would return their used container for the refund; there would be a ‘handling’ fee of up to 10 cents (which would make it higher than the most expensive handling fee in the world).
 It is completely flawed and represents a gross manifestation of the political and public fear campaign Coca Cola and its allies are attempting to wage.

 Myth #10: The community doesn’t really want Cash for Containers

-Coke says“Eighty-seven percent of those surveyed initially supported container deposits, which fell to 75% (still strong) when made aware of cost impacts.
+Coke says: “Eighty-seven percent of those surveyed initially supported container deposits, which fell to 75% (still strong) when made aware of cost impacts.
 However, when offered the alternative of being able to recycle “out and about”, those surveyed eagerly embraced it.
 Sixty-eight percent supported "out and about" recycling systems, while 26% still preferred a CDS (6% remained unsure).”

-Reality: Coca-Cola’s community ‘survey’ was an example of push polling, where it presented respondents with a series of negative images and associations of a CDS scheme and tried to represent their findings as facts.
 Newspoll surveys for the Boomerang Alliance consistently shows over 80% support for a national CDS scheme and in South Australia, where the community have day-to-day experience of the scheme over 30 years - the support is 98% for its existing deposit / refund.

 Myth #11: Coca-Cola has an alternative

-Coke saysThe National Bin Network (NBN) we propose is a comprehensive industry plan to reduce litter and increase recycling.
+“The National Bin Network (NBN) we propose is a comprehensive industry plan to reduce litter and increase recycling.
 It includes the installation of recycling bins in major venues throughout Australia,”

 Reality: Coke’s so-called ‘alternative’ to a Cash for Containers scheme to is to install more bins (LOTS of bins) with the aim of making it easier for people to recycle their rubbish.
-The trouble is, this National Bin Network would only be installed in places like shopping centres and main streetsbut not on beaches, parks and other places where plastic pollution is having deadly effects on marine life.
-It doesn’t take an expert to see that it doesn’t make much sense.
+The trouble is, this National Bin Network would only be

 If Coke wants to pay for more bins, that’s great.
 They should also offer to pay for the emptying of these bins which is actually much more costly and is paid for by us, the taxpayers, through local councils.
 And they should drop their opposition to Cash for Containers.